afforeroc/mealy-machine/README.md

 | q8    | n      |

 ### 1. Input data
-The app requires an input file with all data (1 to 5 section) to construct a functional Mealy Machine and their representative directed graph and some sample strings (6 and 7 section) to generate their respective traduced strings.
+The app requires an input file with all data (1 to 5 section) to construct a functional Mealy Machine and their representative directed graph, and some sample strings (6 and 7 section) to generate their respective traduced strings.
 The followings sections explain required order and type of data for this file.
 All showed data is in 'input.in' file.
 * Section 1- All alphabet symbols ('E' elements separated by spaces in one line).
 > Text (e.g.)
 ```